risingwavelabs/risingwave-docs/versioned_docs/version-0.18.0/guides/ingest-from-postgres-cdc.md

     postgres  | Superuser, Create role, Create DB, Replication, Bypass RLS | {}
     ```

-3. Grant required priviledges to the user.
+3. Grant required privileges to the user.

-    Run the following statements to grant the required priviledges to the user.
+    Run the following statements to grant the required privileges to the user.

     ```sql
     GRANT CONNECT ON DATABASE <database_name> TO <username>;